simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 ### I tried delivering a shipment but it says "Fulfillment Attempted."
 What do I do?

-This message means that the user in question does not have sufficient storage space (weight or volume) to store the shipment.
+This message means that the user in question doesn’t have sufficient storage space (weight or volume) to store the shipment.
 Contact the user to let them know.

 ### What happens when you don't pay your warehouse fee?

-Your warehouse is locked and you cannot use it or access any materials contained within it.
+Your warehouse is locked and you can’t use it or access any materials contained within it.
 If you fail to pay for multiple weeks, you will need to pay each missing week before it unlocks.

 ### Is there a notepad I can use in game?